MarchandMD/TOP_assignments/ruby_programming/a_bit_of_computer_science/recursive_methods/chapter_on_recursion.md

 And this works.

 so this is the method for Factorials.
 This is how I would build a factorial method.
 So I feel like adding this to a separate file, since I know I'll be needing to do this for a test down stream.

+Ok, so, I peeked at the next question of the future test I'm suppposed to be "passing"...and I see the "99 bottles of beer" problem. which I felt was a pretty easy one to be done, from way back when I was doing the "Learn to Program" book by Chris Pine.
+But I've started to build this method...just like I built the factorial method above...or learned to build the one above...and there's something taht I 'm curious about...

+Is it ok to use an `if/elsif/else` statement recursively?
+I mean, I sort of am...but the way they're teaching me, makes me want to re-visit some of the nuance of the language...like, how I can set up the if-elses....

+ok, so I just took a side journey into `if-else expressions` and i'm glad I did...but I'm not sure I'm getting what I need.
+But seeing this information again...makes more sense now.
+And it's things that are sort of being solidified in my own brain.

+so...ok...um, yeah.
+I think I'm going to make a new file, since this on is +2500 words....